 She moved to Washington D.C. just after college to intern for Missouri Representative Jerry Litton, and Washington remained her home for the next thirty years.
 She worked for multiple government agencies including an internship with the planning organization for the Nixon Presidential Library, the White House Office of Records Management, and finally with the Federal Deposit Insurance Corporation (FDIC).
 In 2006, she and her husband left Washington, D.C. for Carlisle, PA.
 In her words, "After 9/11 the security in the city was so overwhelming, it no longer seemed like fun to be there."

 Her interest in family history extends beyond the personal.
 In 2010 she established her own company, Ancestry Searches.
 She has worked with several families to write their family histories and inspires people to explore their own unique heritage.
 She is a member of several professional associations dedicated to the study of history.
-She is currently the conference coordinator for Cumberland Pathways, a family history and genealogy conference to be held in Carlisle Pennsylvania Oct 20-22, 2017
+She was the conference coordinator for Cumberland Pathways, a family history and genealogy conference held in Carlisle Pennsylvania Oct 20-22, 2017

 In addition, she is a former adjunct instructor at Messiah College, the University of the District of Columbia, and Marymount University in Arlington, Va., and has been a consultant for National History Day.
 She supports public education by serving on the Carlisle Area School District Board.

-Deborah has published two books based on her Missouri experiences:
+Deborah has published three books based on her Missouri experiences:

 Her first book "Unpacking Memories" tells the story of her parents and their community in the 1950's.
 It captures a place and time that is no more - a small town in the decade following World War II.
 It is the story of a country doctor, her father, and an account of the town and county that he loved and served.
 From an adult perspective Deborah recounts a 1950s childhood in rural northwest Missouri, but in doing so she strikes a chord for thousands of others who grew up in that decade.